Getting Around Daytona Beach

-If you're flying, you should look to fly into Orlando International Airport (MCO), which is about 70 miles south of Daytona.
-MCO has a larger terminal with more commercial and low-fare flights, and the Daytona-Orlando Transit Service shuttles tourists back and forth.
+If you're flying, you should consider flying into Orlando International Airport (MCO), which is about 70 miles south of Daytona Beach.
+The Orlando airport has a large terminal with commercial and low-fare flights, and the Daytona Beach-Orlando Transit Service shuttles tourists back and forth.
 If you're lucky, you might find a flight into tiny Daytona Beach International Airport (DAB).
-The Orlando-Sanford International Airport (SFB) is another option, about 40 miles south of Daytona.
+The Orlando-Sanford International Airport (SFB) is another option, about 35 miles south of Daytona Beach.

 |Car||Having your own car is useful since the attractions are spread out.
 Additionally, the lengthy coastline offers spots within driving distance to escape rowdy spring breakers and crowds.
 Keep in mind the streets, especially those around Atlantic Avenue or the Daytona International Speedway – tend to get congested.|

-Daytona Beach is serviced by Volusia County's public transportation system, Votran, which runs almost 20 bus lines that stop throughout the Daytona Beach area.
-Adults pay $1.25 for a single ride fare, while children ride for free.
-You can also purchase value passes; an all-day pass will set you back $3 and a week pass will cost you $13.
+Daytona Beach Beach is serviced by Volusia County's public transportation system, Votran, which runs almost 20 bus lines that stop throughout the Daytona Beach Beach area.
+Adults pay $1.75 for a single ride fare, while children 6 and younger ride for free.
+You can also purchase value passes; an all-day pass will set you back $3.75 and a week pass will cost you $13.
 The A1A North route may be the most useful for visitors as it travels alongside Atlantic Avenue, which stretches along the shoreline.